-To ensure program fidelity and proper credit, Criminal Thinking must be delivered by Psychology Services staff.
+To ensure program fidelity and proper credit, Criminal Thinking must be delivered by Psychology Services.

 Dialectical Behavior Therapy is a cognitive behavioral treatment teaching self-management of emotions and distress.
 This program is specifically for individuals who engage in self-directed violence, such as self-cutting, suicidal thoughts, urges, and suicide attempts.
 The types of skills discussed and practiced include, but are not limited to, mindfulness skills, distress tolerance skills, emotion regulation skills, and interpersonal effectiveness skills.
-This treatment protocol is 2 hours in length for 25 sessions.